CGamesPlay/infra/README.md

 - [Dashboard](https://lvh.me/) - accessible via the self-signed certificate.
 Log in with authelia / authelia.
 - `kubectl` - Use `env/local/kubeconfig.yml` to access
+- `kapp` - Use `env/local/kubeconfig.yml` to access
-- `argc sync local` - Run this to sync modifications to `env/local/main.tf`.
+- `argc sync local` - Run this to sync all workloads in `config.libsonnet`.
+This is equivalent to running `argc apply local $WORKLOAD` for each workload configured.
+- `argc render local $WORKLOAD` - Show the rendered manifest for the given workload.
+- `argc diff local $WORKLOAD` - Show a diff of the rendered manifest and the current cluster state.
+- `argc apply local $WORKLOAD` - Apply the rendered manifest to the cluster.

+Note that there presently isn't any delete support for workloads.
+You can manually delete a workload using something like `argc render local $WORKLOAD | kubectl delete -f -`, before removing the workload from the `config.libsonnet` file.

 ### 5. Upgrade The Server